 The following links are some easily accessible resources.
 Visit here again, because this list will grow.
 We encourage follow-up calls and emails that help AOGHS maintain and expand its links for future mage researchers.
 Note that at some sites, downloading materials for personal use with proper attribution of the source is permitted; however, this sometimes does not grant permission to publish.
 Be sure to examine each site’s copyright requirements.
 Also, please support AOGHS.

 The Internet Archive is building a digital library of Internet sites and other cultural artifacts in digital form.
 Like a paper library, it provides free access to researchers, historians, scholars, and the general public.

-This online archives offers still and motion media, including the Prelinger Archives – which collects, preserves, and facilitates access to films of historic significance produced by and for hundreds of U.S. corporations, nonprofit organizations, trade associations, community and interest groups, and educational institutions.
+This online archives offers still and motion media, including the Prelinger Archives – which collects, preserves, and facilitates access to films of historic significance.
+The archives was founded in 1983 by Rick Prelinger in New York City.
+The collection includes media produced by and for hundreds of corporations, nonprofit organizations, trade associations, community and interest groups, and educational institutions.

 The films are available for research viewing on VHS reference copies.
 All duplication requests must be reviewed by the center’s audio-visual archivist.

 Each “Industry On Parade” episode was 13.5 minutes long and, for most of the series, contained three to four stories examining some aspect of American manufacturing and business.
 Toward the end of the 1950s, episodes were arranged thematically, featuring a single type of product, industry, or American consumer.